dat-ecosystem-archive/organization/grants/2018-MOSS/README.md

 ### 3. Dat Documentation & Implementation Guide (9 weeks)

-- [ ] DEPs updates - complete specifications for all existing implementations
+- [x] DEPs updates - complete specifications for all existing implementations
-- [ ] Dat Protocol Book - complete implementation guide for Hypercore module
+- [x] Dat Protocol Book - complete implementation guide for Hypercore module
-- [ ] Dat Project documentation updates (docs.datproject.org) with support for
+- [x] Dat Project documentation updates (docs.datproject.org) with support for internationalization
-internationalization
-- [ ] Identify high-priority documentation needs for dependent modules
+- [x] Identify high-priority documentation needs for dependent modules
-- [ ] Continued development & support for dat.land community building
+- [x] Continued development & support for dat.land community building

 ## Reporting

 We will publish reports here when they are completed.
 Reports can include: how work went relative to expectations, any technical tradeoffs required, any new issues discovered, explanations of any changes from original SoW.
 Reports are no longer than 1-2 pages of bullet points.

-1. Report #1 (Due after completion of Milestone 1)
+1. Report #1 (Due after completion of Milestone 1) - COMPLETED
 2. Report #2 (Due after completion of Milestones 2 - 3)
 3. Final Blog Post - Detail what we were able to accomplish with MOSS award.